switchupcb/disgo/_contribution/concepts/SHARD.md

 # What is Discord Sharding?

 Disgo provides an **optional** shard manager for your Discord Bot.
-For information about its implementation, read about [The Disgo Shard Manager](/shard/README.md).
+Read [The Disgo Shard Manager](/shard/README.md) for information about its implementation.

 ## What is a Session?